-With colleagues in Microbiology, Prof. Angert has developed an undergraduate course in microbiology for non-life science majors and helped revise the advanced microbiology laboratory course.
-Both courses incorporate inquiry-based activities to reinforce key concepts in biology.
+With colleagues in Microbiology, Prof. Angert has developed an undergraduate course in microbiology for non-life science majors, helped revise the advanced microbiology laboratory course and update the General Microbiology Lecture course BioMi2900.
+All courses incorporate inquiry-based activities to reinforce key concepts in biology.
 She developed a communications course for graduate students and launched a departmental journal club.

 Dr. Angert participates in a number of courses on campus by providing guest lectures on symbiosis, and cell biology.